 Making the move into contracting and going limited can be a simple process:

-- Form a limited company - the application just takes five minutes and your company should be set up within a few hours.
+- Form a limited company - the application itself is relatively straight forward and the company should be set up within a few hours.
 The cost of formation is included when if you sign up for one of our packages, but we do offer a formation service for just £125 plus VAT.
-We will also help you with VAT and PAYE registration and setting up a business bank account.
+This also includes advising you on VAT & PAYE registration and setting up a business bank account for you.

 Why should I go self-employed?